ynazar1/Arh/README.md

 [Old Version on Curse](https://www.curseforge.com/wow/addons/arh)

 ### Archaeology Helper accelerates your surveying by providing triangulation on a Heads-Up Display (HUD)
-- Survey
+- Survey Button
 - Green, yellow, or red button to add new sector to the HUD and narrow down the position of your fragment
-- HUD optionally includes GatherMate2 pins showing possible fragment positions, further accelerating the process
+- Keybindings and various settings in the addon config GUI
-- Shows Dig Sites on Battlefield Minimap
+- (Optional) HUD includes GatherMate2 pins showing possible fragment positions, further accelerating the process
-- Keybindings and various settings
+- (Optional) Shows Dig Sites on Battlefield Minimap

-### HUD
+### HUD/Overlay
-On the HUD you can also see player arrow in the center and very small red circle that represents survey success range.
-And ofc all colored transparent overlapping areas that were set by you with colored buttons.
+On the HUD you can also see player arrow in the center and very small red circle that represents survey success range and all colored transparent overlapping areas that were set by you with colored buttons.

 ### Installation
 1. Get the zip of the source
-2. Unzip the contents, you'll have the folder named 'Arh-something' with files inside
+2. Unzip the contents, you'll have the folder named ```Arh-something``` with files inside
-3. Rename the folder to 'Arh'
+3. Rename the folder to ```Arh```
-4. Put it into your "World of Warcraft_retail_\Interface\AddOns" directory
+4. Put it into your ```World of Warcraft\_retail_\Interface\AddOns``` directory

-### Instructions
+### Usage
 1. Go to dig site, Right Click last button (spade) to show HUD and Left Click to cast Survey.
 2. ROTATE YOUR CHAR, BUT DON'T MOVE in the needed direction and press colored button according to Survey result.
 3. Move to other location, do same again.